 But the best is left at the end, and oh my God, is it gorgeous.
 I didn’t want you to feel scared of wearing something from the ’70s, but after a couple of wears, you will start to notice a strange “funk”, even at the first spray.
 I know I asked myself what is that note just outside my reach of getting what it really is, and it hit me.

 That funk is a combination of musks, leather, ambers, and dried tobacco.
 The musk here is not the same one as in Yves Saint Laurent Kouros, so don’t worry.

 One musk-based fragrance I find similar to this perfume is Jovan Musk.
 A similar vibe is here, but Classic is to my nose more complex, and pleasant.

 It balances on the fine thread of being both clean and dirty, never truly going on either side.
 This is how it remains for the whole life of the fragrance with three different and distinctive phases.

-The overall feelings I get when I wear Lagerfeld Classic are confidence, sexiness, and a little bit of naughtiness.
+The overall feeling I get when I wear Lagerfeld Classic is confidence, sexiness, and a little bit of naughtiness.